 1.In the Excel ribbon, click the WIP tab.

 3.Select the Blank WIP Report check box (this is the default option) and click OK.

 Whenever you create a blank report, a new Excel sheet called "WIP In Process" becomes available.
 The "WIP In Process" sheet is bound to the XBRL taxonomy file and enables you to enter data directly in the supplied cells.

 If you need to produce a "WIP Complete" report in addition to the "WIP In Process" report, click the WIP tab in the Excel ribbon and select the Report Completed Contracts check box.
 This adds a new sheet to the Excel workbook called "WIP Complete".
 When clicked, each XBRL-bound cell inside the "WIP In Process" or "WIP Complete" sheets displays a description in the Cell Documentation box of the WIP Report pane.
 This description comes from the underlying XBRL taxonomy.

 Several XBRL report properties are available in the WIP Report pane to the right.
 These properties directly affect the content of the XBRL instance file that will be created when you export the XBRL instance.
 To view what each property does, click it and observe the description displayed in the lower area of the WIP Report pane.
 For more information, refer to the "XBRL US Work In Process Taxonomy 2016 Preparers Guide", primarily to Section 4, "DEI Taxonomy Logical Structure".

 Because the "WIP In Process" and the "WIP Complete" sheets are bound to the XBRL taxonomy, they must not be deleted.
 It is also not recommended to rename these sheets.
-If necessary, you can add new sheets to the workbook; however, such sheets would not be bound to the XBRL taxonomy, and consequently be ignored when you generate the XBRL instance file.
+If necessary, you can add new sheets to the workbook.
+However, such sheets will not be bound to the XBRL taxonomy.
+As a result, they will be ignored when you generate the XBRL instance file.